cnzf1/kubectl-debug/README.md

 </ol>
 </dd>
 <dt><code>audit_shim</code>
 <dd>String array that will be placed before the command that will be run in the debug container.
 The default value is <code>{"/usr/bin/strace", "-o", "KCTLDBG-FIFO", "-f", "-e", "trace=/exec"}</code>.
-The agent will replace KCTLDBG-FIFO with the fifo path ( see above )  If auditing is enabled then agent will use the concatenation of the array specified by <code>audit_shim</code> and the original command array it was going to use.</dd>
+The debugger will replace KCTLDBG-FIFO with the fifo path ( see above )  If auditing is enabled then debugger will use the concatenation of the array specified by <code>audit_shim</code> and the original command array it was going to use.</dd>
 </dl>

 The easiest way to enable auditing is to define a config map in the yaml you use to deploy the deamonset.
 You can do this by place